-As a mini pupil you will spend three days in Chambers, so that you can gain a useful insight into life at Blackstone Chambers.
+As a mini pupil you will spend three days in Chambers, and will gain a useful insight into life at Blackstone Chambers.
 You will normally be with one or two members of Chambers, but may also have the opportunity of seeing the work of others.
-The object of a mini-pupillage is for you to get to know us and for us to get to know you and assess your aptitude for a career in Blackstone Chambers.
-You will be asked to undertake a set piece of work on one of your days in Chambers - this set work is common to all candidates in your applications year.
-Candidates' work will be anonymised and formally assessed by a small panel of barristers from Blackstone.
+The object of a mini-pupillage is for you to get to know us and for us to get to know you while assessing your aptitude for a career in Blackstone Chambers.
+You will also be asked to undertake a set piece of work on one of your days in Chambers - this set work is common to all candidates in your applications year.
+Candidates' work will be anonymised and formally assessed by a small panel of barristers.
+Your supervisor will be asked to report back to the Pupillage Committee about your performance - please refer to the guidance notes for information about what we hope to see.

 We offer financial assistance of up to £250 in respect of travel and/or out-of-pocket accommodation expenses incurred by candidates undertaking a mini pupillage with us.
 In exceptional circumstances additional funding may be available.
-Please contact our Pupillage Manager, Carla Rodriguez, for information.
+Please contact our Pupillage Manager, Nicola Hall for information.